Canonical URLs in Yoast SEO

 Yoast SEO adds canonical URLs to most pages in your WordPress install.
 It does this automatically and in 99.9% of cases you don’t have to change anything about them.
 If you do want to change them, there are several ways of doing so:

-Changing the canonical for an individual article (manually)
+Change the canonical for an individual article with Yoast SEO

 Canonical elements for paginated archives